junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Jimmy manages to give her a small smile, "Thank you."

-The blonde girl whispers something at her mother's ear then.
+The blonde girl whispers something in her mother's ear then.
 The woman gives Bobby a hard stare after she finishes.
 Jimmy can already guess what they were talking about.

 "I'll leave," he says quietly, before they can say anything.